-What happens when art confronts the ecological paradoxes of our time?
-In this episode, we explore the intersections of decoupling, which refers to an economy able to grow without a corresponding increase in environmental pressures.
-We talked about speculative futures and material storytelling, inspired by Fanja Bouts' exhibition at Kunsthall 3,14 (on view until August 10, 2025).
+In this episode, we explore the intersections of decoupling—the idea that an economy can grow without increasing environmental pressure—speculative futures, and material storytelling.
+These themes are inspired by the Dutch artist Fanja Bouts' exhibition at Kunsthall 3,14 (on display until August 10, 2025).

-Both artists share a fascination with temporal imagination: How do we think in deep time?
-How can materials hold memory and futures?
-From archival gestures to collaborative world-building, their practices ask: What grows when growth stops being the goal?
+How do we think across deep time?
+How can materials carry memory—and future possibilities?
+Through archival gestures and collaborative world-building, their practices ask:

 Metafysisk og eksperimentell samtale med Gunnar Wærness